KietNguyen10112000/SoftEngine/Docs/Animation/Animation.md

 #### 1.2.
 Animation layers

-+ `AnimatorSkeletalArray`: component to deal process animation (as it name, the hierarchy of animation model will be represented as an array), it contains many `AnimLayer` from that the animation will be passed through one by one layer and be played, mixed, jointed, faded,...
++ `AnimatorSkeletalArray`: component to process animations (as it name, the hierarchy of animation model will be represented as an array), it contains many `AnimLayer` from that the animation will be passed through one by one layer and be played, mixed, jointed, faded,...

   + Usage